 As we pulled away from the Cape Town car rental agency in our baby blue Datsun (think Toyota Echo but with a hamster wheel for an engine) I couldn’t contain myself.
-The combination of clown car and driving on the left side for the first time proved to be too much.
+The combination of the clown car and driving on the left side for the first time proved to be too much.
 The laughter subsided around the picturesque pass around Paarl, but the giggles would return several times during our Garden Route in 3 Days trip.

 Our itinerary had us stopping in Robertson to see if I had any relation to the wine town.
-After visiting the Robertson Valley winery I came to realize that the only relation is love of wine that comes from there.
+After visiting the Robertson Valley winery I came to realize that the only relation is the love of wine that comes from there.
 We bought a bottle of Shiraz that was ranked 3rd best in the world and it only set me back 160 rand, which is expensive by South African standards.
 This works out to around $16.